placrosse/kodo/docs/source/tutorial.rst

 one which behaves just like a normal pointer, but which will delete the object when there are no more references to it.
-Typically the factory type used is a *pooled* factory which means that when an encoder or decoder is about to be delete instead they will be returned to a memory pool for reuse.
+Typically the factory type used is a *pooled* factory which means that when an encoder or decoder is about to be deleted instead they will be returned to a memory pool for reuse.
 The next call to build will then return one of the reused encoders/decoders.
 This type of memory management increases performance by reducing the number of memory allocations.